Counsellor & Psychotherapist in Edinburgh

 I offer one to one counselling for adults at The Next Chapter in the West End, and online sessions via Zoom.
 Sessions last 50 minutes and usually take place at the same time each week.

 My standard session fee is £50 and I accept bank transfer, cash and credit/debit cards.
-I offer some low cost sessions via The Next Chapter's reduced fee service (funded by the Moston Care Foundation), which operates a waiting list.
+I offer low cost sessions via The Next Chapter's reduced fee service (funded by the Moston Care Foundation), which operates a waiting list.
 Contact The Next Chapter for more information.

 I offer short term and long term counselling, depending on your circumstances.
 You might be looking for a set number of sessions to work through a particular issue that's been on your mind, or perhaps you are interested in a longer term experience to explore and understand yourself better, or prefer not to feel time limited.